 • Sulfation: Sulfites are the white powdery substance you find on the plate of the battery.
 This is the byproduct of the lead and acid of the battery, but too much will reduce its life.

 Recalibrating your unit is another important step to incorporate during years 3-5.
 Power disturbances happen 10-15 times per day, even if you don’t know it.
 The rapid heating up and cooling down of a unit can make the components change values:

 • Transfer points: The transfer point of when the UPS goes into battery will change, and it won’t kick on when you need it

 • Load %: Sensing becomes off.
 Your UPS may be overloaded, but you won’t know until a disturbance

 A UPS is also a surge protector, so when a surge comes into the UPS, it goes through the surge suppression circuits called Metal Oxide Varistors (MOV’s).
 The MOV’s absorb the surge and dissipate them as heat.
-If the surge is too big for the MOV’s to handle, the MOV’s will blow and cause the UPS to switch on to battery to continue to provide power to the load.
+If the surge is too big for the MOV’s to handle, the MOV’s will blow and cause the UPS to switch on to the battery to continue to provide power to the load.
 At this point, the UPS will have to be fixed!
-If you have experienced such an occurrence, contact us to discuss next steps in insuring your UPS is operating in peak condition and that your data will be protected.
+If you have experienced such an occurrence, contact us to discuss the next steps in insuring your UPS is operating in peak condition and that your data will be protected.